GfSE/SAF-Specification/developing-saf/development.md

   * showing key concepts of the VP, recognizing fullfilment of concerns
   * one for each presentation
 * further Examples
-  (showing variations of usage, togehter with explanations)
+  (showing variations of usage, together with explanations)
 * Presentations
   (alternate forms how the VP is presented, e.g. Diagram and Table)
 * Dependencies to other VP